The Origins and Myths of Goddess Ganga

 Representation: Symbol of Purity

-She is often depicted with a fair complexion.
-She is portrayed as a beautiful woman who rides an animal that has the head of a crocodile and the tail of a dolphin.
+Goddess Ganga rides an animal that has the head of a crocodile and the tail of a dolphin.
 This mythical creature is called Makara.
 Makara is considered a guardian of gateway thresholds such as the entry gates of temples or the garbhagriha (inner room) of the temples.
+The mythical creature also symbolizes the life-affirming quality of waters and vegetation along with the wisdom of the sea and the earth.
 Her weapon is the Kalasha (a metal pot with a large base and small mouth).

 She wears a white crown and holds a water lily in her right hand.
-Her left hand contains a flute.
+Her left hand contains a lute.
 She is also sometimes shown with four arms.
-In this picture, her other two hands hold a water pot and a rosary.
+Her other two hands are often depicted holding an overflowing water pot and a rosary.
 This water pot is said to contain amrita (holy water).
 She is also known in various mudras such as varada (boon distribution) and abhaya (fearless).

 Goddess Lakshmi tried to be an intermediary to solve their quarrel.
 But Saraswati got angry with her too.
 She cursed her for being born as the Tulsi plant.
-Seeing this Ganga-cursed Saraswati reincarnated as a river on earth And Saraswati, enraged, cursed Ganga with the same curse.
+Seeing this, Ganga cursed Saraswati to be reincarnated as a river on earth And Saraswati, enraged, cursed Ganga with the same curse.
 As a result of this curse, sinful people would bathe in her water to atone for their transgressions.

 Which Goddess Are You - Quiz